bliakher/malgym_6ABG/zadani/python_cheatsheet.md

   - order of an element in array
   - we count from 0
   - first element in array has index 0, second has index 1..
-- accessing element by index
+- accessing element by index:
 ``` python
 numbers = [1, 2, 3, 4]
 first = numbers[0]  # 1